uhlik/bpy/README.md

 * Set render image size with `Resolution X`, `Resolution Y` and `Resolution %`.
 * At default resolution settings are taken from scene, to make them independent, click chain icon next to properties, correct aspect ratio is not calculated, if you link properties again, values are copied from scene.
 * If `Illumination` is enabled it will be rendered as well
+* If one of debug shaders is enabled, it will be rendered instead of regular shader
 * Hit `Render` or `Animation`

 ##### Render options: